content-left-bg.png

 Activity scope

-This guideline relates to student participation in bushwalking in mainly natural areas as an activity to support curriculum delivery during daylight hours.
+This guideline demonstrates the minimum safety standard for student participation in bushwalking in mainly natural areas during daylight hours as an activity to support curriculum delivery.

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (OEEC) and consult with OEEC centre staff for risk assessment requirements.